ARL-UTEP-OC/cdes/README.md

   This becomes an issue especially when including suricata rules, since they usually contain the " character.
 The workaround is to recreate the suricata generation hook script (and copy/paste the rules into the hook script) every time the scenario file is loaded.
 * With CORE 6.2.0, the coresendmsg handler for link (and others, like node) is broken, therefore, the link color will not change when the "swap" occurs

-  This issue is fixed in 6.3.0, but the cdes code requires small modifications since the coresendmsg interface has changed

 ### Installation
 CIT-GEN has been tested on:
 * Ubuntu 16.04 LTE (64-bit)